Exam Tips7 min read

 Q: Is the RES exam getting harder in 2026?
 A: The syllabus is updated periodically to reflect new policies, such as changes to Additional Buyer’s Stamp Duty (ABSD) or HDB grant structures.
 Staying updated with the latest circulars from CEA and HDB is essential for success.

 Q: How long should I study for the RES exam?
 A: Most successful candidates report studying for 10-15 hours per week over a 3-month period.
-This allows enough time to cover all 13 topics and complete multiple practice papers to build the confidence needed to hit the 75% passing mark.
+This allows enough time to cover all 13 topics and complete multiple practice papers to build the confidence needed to hit the passing mark of 60 for each paper.

-To pass the RES exam, candidates must score 75% on each paper, answering 30 out of 40 questions correctly.
+To pass the RES exam, candidates must score the official passing mark of 60 for each paper on each paper, answering the official passing mark.
 While the exam is challenging, candidates can retake individual papers.
 Consistent study over three months and staying current with HDB and CEA policy changes are key strategies for success.

 Actionable Strategies to Improve Your Pass Chances